ed-o-saurus/PLHaskell/README.md

 I wrote the project mostly for my own amusement and as a challenge.
 If you have any questions, comments, or issues, or if you find the project interesting or useful, please don't hesitate to contact me at ed@behn.us.

+## Bugs and Features

+Bug reports and feature requests should be submitted in the Github issues page.

 ## Prerequisites

 This document assumes that the reader is familiar with PostgreSQL (specifically procedural languages) and with the Haskell language.